 In today’s digital world, the consumer has become savvy as well as busy.
 They spend less and less time going through detailed websites.
-They are using their cell phones to access content.
-The world is coming up with more and more brands, more and more content.
+They are using their cell phones to access the content.
+The world is coming up with more and more brands, and more and more content.
 We all reach for our cell phones, waiting for the bus to arrive, or for food to finish warming up in the microwave.
-Mobile friendly, responsive websites are key to building a brand and giving relevant content to the audience.
+Mobile-friendly, responsive websites are key to building a brand and giving relevant content to the audience.

 People don’t like to wait for information.
-Easier domain names, quicker content blocks that are easy to read, and fast loading websites on cell phones, all help.
+Easier domain names, quicker content blocks that are easy to read, and fast-loading websites on cell phones, all help.
 Studies indicate that 32% consumers would abandon a website if it is slow.
 Studies also indicate that bounce rate can be improved by 30% if the page size is reduced, and site speed is improved.

 Case for Building a Responsive Website

-A mobile friendly, responsive website helps your audience to check your website on various platforms and screens, from laptops and phones to tablets.
+A mobile-friendly, responsive website helps your audience to check your website on various platforms and screens, from laptops and phones to tablets.
 The delivery of content changes but the purpose of the content does not.
 Do you know that there are more than four billion people on this planet with cell phones?
 This means that a lot of your target audience lies in the realm of accessing your website through a cell phone.

-As a brand, having a mobile friendly, responsive website means that you capture more users in your target niche.
+As a brand, having a mobile-friendly, responsive website means that you capture more users in your target niche.
 Any user who is not accessing your website on their computer or laptop can easily access your website on their cell phone.
 This means that the net of your user base can be broadened.
-Cutting edge design based on modern design principles make the website appealing to the users.
-With strong mobile friendliness, your website has a better brand image as well.
+Cutting-edge design based on modern design principles make the website appealing to the users.
+With strong mobile-friendliness, your website has a better brand image as well.

 How to Get Your Website To Be Mobile Friendly

-The easiest and quickest way to get a website that is mobile friendly would be to pick up a predesigned theme from a developer or a theme foundry.
-You should always double check the different versions on screens to ensure that the website shows perfectly well.
+The easiest and quickest way to get a website that is mobile-friendly would be to pick up a predesigned theme from a developer or a theme foundry.
+You should always double-check the different versions on screens to ensure that the website shows perfectly well.
 If you or your developer decide on modifying the CSS, then you should ensure that responsiveness is not impacted.

 If you are not interested in a predesigned theme, you could also work on the CSS yourself, or hire a developer who has expertise in building mobile-friendly websites.
-Always check samples to see if the developer has the experience in building websites that display well on the mobile as well.
+Always check samples to see if the developer has experience in building websites that display well on mobile as well.

 Mobile Optimization Best Practices

 Avoid elements on your website that can impact user experience.
 These include Flash, pop-ups, and intricate design.
 If you need to show special effects, try HTML5 instead.
 Popups do not display well on mobile sites and are difficult to close.
-Complicated designs can be difficult to navigate for people with smaller screen sized phones or fat fingers.
+Complicated designs can be difficult to navigate for people with smaller screen-sized phones or fat fingers.
 Use CSS to develop site display options and themes so that the website can adapt itself to different screens.